 Normally at run-time, a call is made to function 0x80026858 which disables all debug cheats.
 However, at 0x80026820 is a routine that enables all of the debug cheats at run-time.
 This enables the debug cheats: Health, Lives, Ammo and Guns.
 It also activates two other things, however it's not clear what they are or if the game even uses them anymore.
 Apply the below code to re-enable this call at run-time to activate the cheats.

-In addition to the European version containing options to display the text in French, German, Spanish, and Italian, it also contains an option for a "language" called "Jibber-Jabber", which seems to be either an intentionally bad English translation or simply the localisation team having some fun.
+In addition to the European version containing options to display the text in French, German, Spanish, and Italian, it also contains an option for a "language" called Jibber-Jabber, which seems to be an intentionally-bad English translation.

 |Genesis||Earthworm Jim • Earthworm Jim 2|